 Masterpieces from Kaija Saariaho and Unsuk Chin, recreated by their original artists, open the festival.
 Nicole Lizée curates an evening of her kaleidoscopic remixes.
-Max Richter’s mesmerizing mix of trancey post-minimalism is featured both in the closing night and in a screening of the film Waltzes with Bashir.
+Max Richter’s mesmerizing mix of trancey post-minimalism is featured both in the closing night and in a screening of the film Waltz with Bashir.
 Thomas Ades’ flamboyant Powder Her Face closes the festival led by Music Director Emeritus Bramwell Tovey.
-Plus our good friends Standing Wave share an eclectic night of music making with the talented Vancouver Children’s Choir.
+Plus our good friends Standing Wave share an eclectic night of music making with the talented Vancouver Youth Choir.
 VSO School of Music’s Sinfonietta collaborate with the inventive clarinetist Kari Kriikku.
 Dive deep into the music and ideas with pre-concert panels and discussions plus post-concert Q&A’s.

 Hear.
 Discuss.
 Debate.
 Discover.

 I can’t wait.
 See you there!